J. B. S. Haldane: Later life and death

 In the autumn of 1963, Haldane visited the US for a series of scientific conferences.
 At the University of Wisconsin, Sewall Wright introduced him before his speech, noting many of Haldane's achievements, after which Haldane modestly remarked that the introduction would have been more accurate if all the references to "Haldane" were replaced with "Wright".
-In Florida, he met, for the first and only time, the Russian biochemist Alexander Oparin, who had developed the origin of life theory quite independent of his own in the 1920s.
+In Florida, he met, for the first and only time, the Russian biochemist Alexander Oparin, who had developed an origin of life theory quite independent of his own in the 1920s.
 It was while there that he started feeling abdominal pains.

 Haldane went to London for a diagnosis.
 He was found to have colorectal cancer, and had a surgery in February 1964.
 Around that time Philip Dally was making a BBC documentary about eminent living scientists, which included Sewall Wright and the double Nobel laureate Linus Pauling.
 Dally's team approached Haldane at the hospital for the documentary profile, but instead of a filmed interview, Haldane gave them a self-obituary, the opening lines of which run:I am going to begin with a boast.
 I believe that I am one of the [originally as "I am the most"] most influential people living today, although I haven't got a scrap of power.
 Let me explain.
 In 1932 I was the first person to estimate the rate of mutation of a human gene.He also wrote a comic poem while in the hospital, mocking his own incurable disease.
 It was read by his friends, who appreciated the consistent irreverence with which Haldane had lived his life.
 The poem first appeared in print on 21 February 1964 issue of the New Statesman, and runs: